Skip to content

 A rendering of the proposed development at the corner of Gordon Head and Feltham roads.
 Abstract Developments

-In coming to its decision, council weighed the need for new and varied housing types in what has traditionally been a single-family home neighbourhood with concerns over the size of the project and the impact on traffic.
+After the second part of the two-day public hearing Tuesday, council weighed the need for new and varied housing types in what has traditionally been a single-family home neighbourhood against concerns about the size of the project and the impact on traffic.

 “When I look at projects such as this, I think into the future, and I look at 50 to 100 years out, and quite frankly, this is an easy decision in that context,” Harper said.
 “In fact, this type of project I would say is a very modest proposal, even within the next five years.”